 With too many e-tailers all vying for the same market, the thrust will be on innovation as the means to stand out and gain competitive advantage.

 Big Data will Enter Small Business Space in a Big Way

 Hitherto, the costs and efforts associated with big data meant only big businesses could leverage it for their benefit.
 But the times are changing.
-By 2017, big data will become “democratic” enough, with new solutions enabling even small and medium businesses to embrace the technology in a big way.
+The big data will become “democratic” enough, with new solutions enabling even small and medium businesses to embrace the technology in a big way.

 Small businesses would increasingly rely on the mountain of customer and historic sales data available at their disposal, before taking marketing and other decisions.
 82% of marketers already opine big data as vital to their campaigns.
 More and more small businesses would leverage big data to personalize product offerings, explore untapped offerings, and engage with customers in a personalized way, and thereby gain competitive advantage.